appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

   </iframe>
 </div>

-1. In the `ProductUtils` package, open the `GetProducts` query editor's property pane, create **Inputs** and add **Default values**.
-For this tutorial use `LIMIT` and `OFFSET`, create two inputs named `limit` and `offset`, assign default values.
+1. Open the `ProductUtils` package,

+2. Navigate to the property pane of the `GetProducts` query.
+Inputs allow you to pass parameters from your application to modules, facilitating dynamic query adjustments based on user inputs or application requirements.

 <dd>

-Inputs allow you to pass parameters from your application to modules, facilitating dynamic query adjustments based on user inputs or application requirements
+Create two inputs, named `limit` and `offset`, and assign default values to them.

 </dd>

-2. Update the query by using `inputs` property for dynamic adjustments.
+3. Update the query by using `inputs` property for dynamic adjustments.

 <dd>